kingluddite/web-dev-notes/frontend/js/json/02-json-and-javascript.md

 console.log( parsedJSON.title );
 ```

-* when we first try to access title, we can't
+* When we first try to access title, we can't
-* But when we use JSON.parse() and pass it `oneLineJSON`
+* But when we use `JSON.parse()` and pass it `oneLineJSON`
-    - we can convert to a JSON object
+    - We can convert to a JSON object
-    - we can access the title property
+    - We can access the `title` property

 ## revivor

 `JSON.parse( JSONobj, revivor )`

-JSON takes 2 parameters
+JSON takes two parameters
-1. is the JSON object
+1. Is the JSON object
-2. is the `revivor`
+2. Is the `revivor`
-    * this is a function that allows you to modify the object as it is being parsed.
+    * This is a function that allows you to modify the object as it is being parsed.
-    * at one time you will want to modify your object before you pull it in so you don't have to do it in a second step
+    * At one time you will want to modify your object before you pull it in so you don't have to do it in a second step

 ```js
 var oneLineJSON = '{ "id":1, "title":"hello world","content":"Welcome to WordPress" }',